 “A club.”
 Gabrielle frowned.
 “Right.”
 She stared at him.
-“I actually do have a personal question for you myself, Renee.
+“I actually do have a personal question for you myself, Renée.
 What exactly is a Chevalier of Cancer doing all the way in Hapaira?
-Chevaliers are almost always bound to remain within Cancer, so as a peacekeeper I can’t help but be curious.”
+Chevaliers are almost always bound insider Cancer, so as a peacekeeper I can’t help but be curious.”

-“I am searching for a Cancerian duchess who’s run away from home,” Renee explained, swirling his glass of wine.
-“I was ordered by the royal throne of Cancer to retrieve her.”
+“I am searching for a Cancerian duchess who’s run away from home,” Renée explained, swirling his glass of wine.
+“I was ordered by the royal throne and premier of Cancer to retrieve her.”

 “And her name?”
 Gabrielle pressed.

 Gabrielle abruptly reached across the table and tapped the blind girl on the shoulder.
 The girl had been sitting tensely, quietly beside Maria all the while.
-Maria had almost forgotten she had been sitting there.
+Maria had almost forgotten she was present.

 “Hey, kid, I’m one of the good guys,” Gabrielle said.
 “I’ll take care of you.
 If you’re alright with it, would you mind coming with me back to Ophiuchus?”